ULYSSIS-KUL/MediaWikiShibboleth/README.md

 $wgGroupPermissions['*']['writeapi'] = false;
 ```

 If you want to allow anonymous editing, you should *not* add the last 4 lines of the previous paragraph.
+Though this really defeats the purpose of the extension.